This post was originally published on July 8, 2015.

 5. Away From Other Seasonal Equipment

 One of the easiest ways to create more space in your garage is to transfer out other seasonal toys and equipment.
-You probably won’t needs skis or sleds in the summer, so get them out of your garage.
+You probably won’t needs skis or sleds in the summer, so get them out of your garage and into storage.

 If you have a shed, use this as a way to store off-season toys.
 If your shed is full or you don’t have one, consider renting a self-storage unit.
 There, you can keep your equipment safe and accessible until the weather changes.

-No matter where or how you store your summer sports equipment, stay organized and label everything.
+No matter where or how you store your summer sports equipment, stay organized and label all items.
 This will benefit you in the long run, and ensure you’re always ready to play.

 Are there any other techniques you use to store your summer sports equipment?
 Share with us in the comment section below.